Tomographic beta-gamma spectroscopy of nuclear beta decay

 \section{The challenge of $\beta$ decay spectroscopy}

-$\beta$ decay (here we specifically refer to $\beta^-$ decay) is a weak interaction process in which a neutron in a nucleus decays to a proton and emits an electron (called a $\beta$ particle) and an antineutrino.
-The daughter nucleus may be in the ground state (GS) and various excited states (ESs), which subsequently de-excite through (cascades of) $\gamma$-rays or ICEs.
-For example, Fig.~\ref{fig:Branching_ratio_database}a lists the major $^{214}$Pb decay branches to the GS and ESs of $^{214}$Bi with a Q-value of 1019~keV.
-We denote the branches based on excitation energy as $\mathrm{GS}$, $\mathrm{ES_{295}}$, $\mathrm{ES_{352}}$, $\mathrm{ES_{534}}$, and $\mathrm{ES_{839}}$, respectively.
+$\beta$ decay (specifically $\beta^-$ decay) is a weak-interaction process in which a neutron in a nucleus transforms into a proton, emitting an electron (the $\beta$ particle) and an antineutrino.
+The daughter nucleus may be in the ground state (GS) and various excited states (ESs), which subsequently de-excite through (cascades of) $\gamma$ rays and/or ICEs.
+For example, Fig.~\ref{fig:Branching_ratio_database}a shows the major $^{214}$Pb decay branches to the GS and ESs of $^{214}$Bi, with a $Q$-value of 1019 keV.
+We denote these branches according to their excitation energies as $\mathrm{GS}$, $\mathrm{ES_{295}}$, $\mathrm{ES_{352}}$, $\mathrm{ES_{534}}$, and $\mathrm{ES_{839}}$, respectively.

 Traditional $\beta$ decay spectroscopy does not resolve the complete decay scheme.
-The $\beta$ spectra from different branches overlay with each other with the same starting energy of 0~keV, which makes $\beta$-spectroscopy nearly impossible to decompose each component, as shown in Fig.~\ref{fig:Branching_ratio_database}b.
-ICEs further pollute the $\beta$ spectra.
-The relative intensity measured by $\gamma$-spectroscopy, as illustrated in Fig.~\ref{fig:Branching_ratio_database}c, does not directly reflect the decay BRs.
-Theoretical calculation of the internal conversion coefficient, the ratio of ICEs to $\gamma$ rays emitted during the de-excitation of each excited state, and consideration of cascade de-excitation paths via intermediate states.
+The $\beta$ spectra from different branches overlap, all starting from 0 keV, making it nearly impossible to separate the individual components through conventional $\beta$ spectroscopy, as illustrated in Fig.~\ref{fig:Branching_ratio_database}b.
+ICEs further distort the measured $\beta$ spectra.
+Moreover, the relative $\gamma$ intensities obtained from $\gamma$ spectroscopy (Fig.~\ref{fig:Branching_ratio_database}c) do not directly represent the decay BRs.
+To extract BRs, one must account for the internal conversion coefficient—the ratio of ICEs to $\gamma$ rays emitted in the de-excitation of each ES—and for the cascade de-excitation paths via intermediate states.
 Additional energy release from subsequent decays of unstable daughter nuclei can further complicate the determination of BRs.

-Spectroscopic detection of $\beta$ and $\gamma$ introduces additional uncertainties in the decay scheme.
-The energy loss of $\beta$ particles in the trajectory from the radioactive source to the detector, along with energy-dependent detector efficiency and linearity, inadvertently distorts the $\beta$ spectra.
-Similar challenges arise in $\gamma$ spectroscopy, where relative intensity measurements depend critically on accurate modelling of detector response, typically based entirely on Monte Carlo (MC) simulations.
+Spectroscopic detection of both $\beta$ and $\gamma$ emissions introduces additional uncertainties into the decay scheme.
+Energy loss of $\beta$ particles along their trajectories, combined with energy-dependent detector efficiency and nonlinearity, inadvertently distorts the measured $\beta$ spectra.
+Additional challenges arise in $\gamma$ spectroscopy, where relative intensity measurements depend critically on accurate modelling of detector response, typically based entirely on Monte Carlo (MC) simulations.